John-Barnes/RepData_PeerAssessment1/PA1_template.md

 MeanTotalDailySteps<-NaRmMean(TotalStepsByDate$steps)
 MedianTotalDailySteps<-NaRmMedian(TotalStepsByDate$steps)
 ```
-The mean total daily steps (with interval values interpolated for NAs) was found to
+With interval values interpolated for NAs, mean total daily steps
+was found to
 be 10766, quite close to the median total daily
 steps of 10762.
 Both these were very close to results found the first time, for reasons discussed below.